mlflow/mlflow/docs/source/getting-started/model-registry/index.rst

 * **Lineage** encompasses the origin and development history of a model, including information like source code, data, and parameter configuration.
 * **Model Versioning** refers to logging different iterations of a model to facilitate comparison and serving.
 By default, models are versioned with a monotonically increasing ID, but you can also alias model versions.
-* **Model Aliasing** involves assigning readable names to a model, simplifying model identification and management.
+* **Model Aliasing** allows you to assign mutable, named references to particular versions of a model, simplifying model deployment.
 * **Model Tagging** allows users to attach custom key-value pairs to a model, facilitating categorization and retrieval.
 * **Model Annotations** are descriptive notes added to a model.